LCS Officers and Board of Directors (serving until):

 The purpose of the LCS Advisory Committee is to provide advice to the LCS board on issues that impact or involve the greater conlanging community.
 It comprises interested conlangers and non-conlangers who are a part of one of the many online or face-to-face conlanging communities.
 Please note that this is a committee, not a community.
 It’s intended purely to inform the actions of the LCS board to ensure that the LCS is achieving its goal of serving the greater conlanging community.

 If you’d like to join the LCS Advisory Committee, send an e-mail to email@example.com.

 The advisory committee is governed by a few rules and a number of general overarching principles.
 These are summarized below:

 - Anyone can serve on the LCS advisory committee, regardless of their affiliation with the LCS or any other organization.

-- The advisory committee will consist of 15 members.
-At least one (but, ideally, not more than two or three) of these must be an LCS board member.
+- At least one (but, ideally, not more than two or three) member of the advisory committee these must be an LCS board member.

 - One of the board members on the advisory committee will act as a liaison between the advisory committee and the board.
 This board member will be the chairperson of the advisory committee.

 - Though the LCS board of directors can add or remove advisory committee members, it will generally be the responsibility of the committee itself to approve new members or remove current members.
 It will be the responsibility of the advisory committee chairperson to set up a procedure for adding and removing committee members.

 - The advisory committee can remove any committee member (including LCS board members) except the chairperson.